-Benzos and alcohol are commonly used together in date-rape situations because they can make people incapable of resisting the attack.
+Benzos and alcohol are commonly used together in date-rape situations to make people incapable of resisting the attack.
 Even if they are still conscious, those who take benzos and alcohol together may not be able to move, or the motivation to resist may not be present.
 These impairments could cause injury in other situations as well.
 For instance, if your location becomes unsafe, you may not have the ability or motivation to leave.

 The combination of alcohol and benzos interferes with your brain’s ability to form permanent memories.
-Misusing these together may result in short- or long-term memory loss that may have been formed during substance misuse.
+Misusing these together may result in short- or long-term memory loss that may have formed during substance misuse.
 You may not be able to remember events that occurred, as well as how or why they occurred.

 Not everyone experiences these effects, but if you do, you could end up ruining relationships or even getting arrested as a result of your benzo and alcohol misuse.
 While you may imagine that you benefit from the high benzos and alcohol give you, your friends and family may have an entirely different view of your behavior if you treat them with hostility or become abusive toward them during your misuse.

-If you become dependent on a benzo and alcohol mix, it is dangerous to try to detox from this combo without medical supervision.
+If you become dependent on a benzo and alcohol mix, it is dangerous to detox from this combo without medical supervision.
 This is because withdrawal can cause seizures that could be fatal if not treated medically.
 These risks make the combination of alcohol and benzos dangerous even for people who try to stop their misuse.

 In a recent study by The Recovery Village, those who were detoxing from polysubstance abuse were: